neelsmith/greeklang/fst/notes/tour.md

 - `gradle fst` builds the FST in `fst/build/fst/morphology.a`
 - `gradle fstgen` builds a "switched" FST in `fst/build/fst/bulkgen.a`
+- `gradle raw` builds a debugging tool to display the raw morphological data in `fst/build/fst/raw.a`

 Configuration:  set in file `fstconf.gradle`.
 Values may be overriden on the command line with `-P` flag.
 E.g.,